 - 500ml Dairy-Free Milk

-- 2 Tbsp Raw Caster Sugar ( or sweeten to taste)
+- 2 Tbsp Raw Caster Sugar or maple syrup

 - 1 Tsp Vanilla (optional)

-NB: Storing the custard in the fridge will make the custard very thick, when this happens just add a little milk and whisk.
+- Storing the custard in the fridge will make the custard very thick, when this happens just add a little milk and whisk.
+However, you may need to sweeten it a little more.

 Follow me on Instagram for more vegan ideas